 Board charges will be refunded for the remaining weeks of the term.

 Financial aid will be reduced according to federally mandated guidelines.

 Applied music fees will be refunded, with charges deducted for lessons received, only if the student notifies the department of music within the first two weeks of the term.

 In the event of a national emergency all charges will be refunded pro rata to students drafted or called as military reservists unless they have attended courses a sufficient length of time to earn academic credit.

 If a student wishes to transfer to another institution he or she must settle their student account in the Business Office by making necessary payments or arrangements for extension before a transcript of credits will be issued.

 No refunds will be made to students suspended or dismissed from the College.

 A more restrictive refund policy governs withdrawal from Carleton off-campus programs.
-This policy is explained in the Off-Campus Studies Planning Guide for each program.
+This policy is explained in the Carleton Seminars Withdrawal policy.